 • Capital Gains Tax (CGT) on disposal of the property

-Here is a list of the day to day running costs to factor:
+Operating Costs (OPEX) – List of the day to day running costs to factor:

 • Letting Agent Management Fees